 closeup of medieval handwritten manuscript

-People assign characteristics to a proofread that actually belong to an edit.
+People often assign characteristics to a proofread that actually belong to an edit.
 The two are not the same animal.
 Be aware of this, so you know what you are contracting (and paying) for, and so you are not disappointed with what you get.

 Proofreading deals only with presentation.
 I cannot stress this enough.
 A proofread is not an edit and has almost nothing in common with an edit (though an edit may tangentially look at spelling).